amitdubey8888/mb-interview/README.md

 ## Submission

 Once you have completed the code exercise, please push the code to your own publicly accessible Git location (GitHub, GitLab, etc) and send the link to your point of contact.

+Alternatively, you may create a ZIP file with your submission and send it via email, dropbox, or cloud drive to your proctor.
+__Please remember to remove the `node_modules` directories to reduce file size before sending this way.__

 Done!
 Thank you for your interest in Message Broadcast, we look forward to reviewing your code!